Why Testing for Asbestos and Soil Contamination Is So Important

 • The engagement of qualified asbestos removal specialists

-Asbestos testing is about being 100 per cent sure whether you have asbestos or not and if you do, understanding whether it is friable or non-friable.
+Testing for asbestos is about being 100 per cent sure whether you have asbestos or not and if you do, understanding whether it is friable or non-friable.
 The difference can equate to thousands of dollars in the costs of removal.

 Why You Should Sit Up and Take Notice